List of ships of Serco Marine Services

-List of ships of Serco Marine Services is a list of active ships operated by Serco Marine Services in support of Her Majesty's Naval Service (incl.
-Royal Navy, Royal Marines) and the Royal Fleet Auxiliary.
+List of ships of Serco Marine Services is a list of active ships operated by Serco Marine Services in support of His Majesty's Naval Service (incl.
+Royal Navy, Royal Marines and the Royal Fleet Auxiliary).
+As of 2025, Marine Services operates more than 90 vessels at six locations in the U.K. at: Portsmouth, Devonport, Falmouth, Clyde and two at Inner Raasay Sound.

+Vessels of the Marine Service range in length from 11 m to 93 m and displace from 12 to 3,600 gross tonnes.
+Serco employs some 600 to 650 mariners and engineers.

 The ships Kingdom of Fife and Cameron are provided by Briggs Marine who won a £100M subcontract from Serco Marine Services for the support and maintenance of the Royal Navy's navigational marks (or buoys) and moorings in the United Kingdom and overseas.